Your web browser is outdated and may be insecure

 • Become over reliant on AI tools.

-The usefulness of AI chatbot tools like ChatGPTGeminiCopilot etc. depends on the effectiveness and detail of your prompts.
+The usefulness of AI chatbot tools like ChatGPTGeminiCopilot etc. often depends on the effectiveness and detail of your prompt.

 Prompts should be clear, concise, and specific, providing enough context to guide the AI towards the desired information or output.